-Note: glyphosate has not been analyzed as part of the inspection program's soil sampling.
+It should be noted that glyphosate has not been analyzed as part of the inspection program's soil sampling.
 Based on chemical composition, it is unlikely that glyphosate will migrate from soil and affect groundwater quality.

 Atrazine Legal-Use Inspections